Akins-Coded/TCP_SERVER_PROJECT/README.md

   🔔 Note: Replace /tcp_server_project/ with the absolute path to your project directory.

 ⚙️ Configuration

 All configuration options are defined in server/config.cfg.

-To set the file search path manually via environment variable:
+To override the search file path via an environment variable:

 # bash
 export SEARCH_FILE_PATH=/root/200k.txt